Page was viewed times

 This is a travel guide that will help you plan a 3D/2N trip to Butuan City (Agusan del Norte) and Bunawan (Agusan del Sur).
-It provides basic information on where to stay, what to do, how to get there, itinerary, estimated budget, and contact details that will guide you through your visit to this two provinces in North Eastern Mindanao.
+It provides basic information on where to stay, what to do, tourist spots and attractions, how to get there, itinerary, estimated budget, and contact details that will guide you through your visit to this two provinces in North Eastern Mindanao.

 Explore Bunawan EcoPark and Wildlife Reservation Center

 I woke early on my 2nd day in Butuan City to catch the earliest bus going to Davao City.
 It will pass by the town of Bunawan, Agusan del Sur which is my destination on this day.
 I'm going to this town to see Lolong, the world's largest crocodile that resides in captivity at the Bunawan Ecopark and Wildlife Reservation Center.
 To read more, click here.